Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Bootstrap-Assisted Distributional Approximation

 Our heuristic derivation of (\ref{[Asymptotics] thetahat}) can be made rigorous by providing conditions under which four properties hold.
 First, the switch relation(s) must be valid.
 Second, the convergence properties (\ref{[Asymptotics] Ghat,Lhat,Zhat}) and (\ref{[Asymptotics] M}) must hold.
 Third, to use (\ref{[Asymptotics] Ghat,Lhat,Zhat}) and (\ref{[Asymptotics] M}) to obtain the result

-with the help of the argmax continuous mapping theorem, tightness of the left hand side in the previous display must hold.
+with the help of a suitable $\argmax$ continuous mapping theorem, tightness of the left hand side in the previous display must hold.
 Finally, to furthermore obtain the conclusion

-the cdf of $\argmin_{v\in\mathbb{R}}\{\mathcal{G}_{\x}(v)+\mathcal{M}_{\x}^{\q}(v)-t\mathcal{L} _{\x}(v)\}$ must be continuous at zero.
+the cdf of $\argmin_{v \in \R}\{\mathcal{G}_\x(v) + \mathcal{M}_\x^\q(v) - t \mathcal{L}_\x(v)\}$ must be continuous at zero.

 Conditions under which the second and third properties hold can be formulated with the help of well known empirical process results.
-For concreteness, we base our formulations on \citet{vanderVaart-Wellner_1996_Book}.
+We base our formulations on \citet{vanderVaart-Wellner_1996_Book} and employ the generalized $\argmax$ continuous mapping theorem of \citet{Cox_2022}, which applies also to settings where the feasibility set varies with $n$.
 The first and fourth properties, on the other hand, seem more difficult to verify.
 Regarding the first property, it turns out that the generalization of the switch relation employed by \citet{Westling-Carone_2020_AoS} requires additional conditions in order to be valid.
-To address this concern about the generalized switch relation, we present a modification whose assumptions include two conditions not present in Lemma 1 of \citet[Supplement]{Westling-Carone_2020_AoS}.
-Thankfully, the assumptions in question seem very mild and having made these assumptions we are able to preserve the main implication of Lemma 1 of \citet[Supplement]{Westling-Carone_2020_AoS}.
-For details, see Lemma \ref{[Lemma] Generalized Switch Relation} in the appendix.
-In the special case where $\q=1$ and $\mathcal{G}_{\x}$ is a two-sided Brownian motion, the fourth property follows from well known properties of the Chernoff distribution.
-More generally, however, we are unaware of existing results guaranteeing the requisite continuity property when $\q\neq1$ and/or $\mathcal{G}_{\x}$ is not a two-sided Brownian motion, but fortunately it turns out that the continuity property of interest admits simple sufficient conditions (namely, \textbf{(B4)} in Assumption \ref{Assumption B}).
-For details, see Lemma \ref{[Lemma] Continuity of argmax} in the appendix.
+To address this concern, we present a modified generalized switch relation whose assumptions include a condition not present in Lemma 1 of \citet[Supplement]{Westling-Carone_2020_AoS}.
+Thankfully, the condition in question seems very mild and having imposed it we are able to preserve the main implication of Lemma 1 of \citet[Supplement]{Westling-Carone_2020_AoS}; for details, see Lemma \ref{[Lemma] Generalized Switch Relation} in Appendix \ref{[Subsection] Appendix - Generalized Switch Relation}.
+In the special case where $\q = 1$, the fourth property follows from well known properties of the Chernoff distribution.
+More generally, however, we are unaware of existing results guaranteeing the requisite continuity property when $\q\neq1$, but fortunately it turns out that the continuity property of interest can be established; for details, see Lemma \ref{[Lemma] Continuity of argmax} in Appendix \ref{[Subsection] Appendix - Continuity of Limiting Distribution}.

 The following assumption collects the conditions under which our verification of the four above-mentioned properties will proceed.